project-akri/akri/docs/extensibility-http.md

 HOST="ghcr.io"
 USER=[[GITHUB-USER]]
-REPO="akri-http" # Or your preferred GHCR repo TAGS="v1"
+REPO="akri" # Or your preferred GHCR repo
+TAGS="v1"

 for APP in "device" "discovery"